When A Buyer of A Business Gains Exclusivity

 - Unlike real estate, a business has goodwill and intangible assets that may change in value over short periods of time for a number of different reasons, and must be formally investigated during a formal due diligence process.

-- In order to properly evaluate the financials and current state of the business, a buyer may request a comprehensive list of company documents including tax returns, payroll records, bank statements, balance sheets, company licenses, insurance certificates, and more.
+- In order to properly evaluate a business during formal due diligence, a buyer may request a comprehensive list of company documents including tax returns, payroll records, bank statements, balance sheets, company licenses, insurance certificates, and more.

 - According to the terms of a Letter of Intent or Purchase Agreement which governs the formal due diligence process, the buyer is almost always given the right to walk away from the deal (with no reason given) once the formal due diligence process is complete.